c3js/c3/README.md

 ## Pull requests
 Pull requests are welcome, though please post an issue first to see whether such a change is desirable.
-If you choose to submit a pull request, please do not bump the version number unless asked to, and please include test cases for any new features!
+If you choose to submit a pull request, please do not bump the version number unless asked to, and please include test cases for any new features.
+Squash all your commits as well, please.

 ## Playground
 Please fork this fiddle: